dotnet/Silk.NET/documentation/proposals/Proposal - Windowing.md

 }
 ```

-- Next is IWindowFunctions.
+- Next is `IWindowFunctions`.
 This is very standard for windows, since most functionality will be provided by users via callbacks.

 - Certain backends (such as GLFW) have limits as to what functions can be called on threads that the windowing system wasn't initialized.
 In these cases, [Ultz.Dispatcher](https://github.com/Ultz/Dispatcher) should be used as a workaround for multithreading.
 The `Invoke` methods provide user-access to the main UI thread.